pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 But for research?
 Who knows.

 They probably want TeX annotations because research-level users know TeX syntax.
-But is that what they need, e.g., when exploring a complex expression?
+But is that what they **need**, e.g., when exploring a complex expression?

 This discussion is usually skewed by two major factors: US users and